HEALTH & BODY

 What is sleep debt and why does it matter?

 Sleep debt is the cumulative difference between the amount of sleep your body needs and the amount you actually get.
 If the National Sleep Foundation recommends 8 hours per night for your age group and you sleep 6, you accumulate 2 hours of debt that day.
 Over a working week of five short nights, that becomes 10 hours.
 The concept was formalised by sleep researcher William Dement in the 1990s, and subsequent controlled studies, including Kitamura et al. (2016), have confirmed that the body tracks this deficit with measurable physiological consequences.
+The formula is straightforward: weekly sleep debt = (recommended hours per night × 7) minus total hours actually slept over the week.
+This calculator applies this formula day by day and weights each night by the sleep quality rating you provide.
+Genetically determined sleep need falls on a continuum from roughly 5 to 11.5 hours, not a binary split between "8 hours" and rare short sleepers, though the vast majority of adults need 7 to 9 hours.
 Poor sleep also accelerates biological aging: see how chronic sleep debt interacts with your biological age estimate.

 The calculator uses the NSF age-based recommendations as the target, applies a quality adjustment for self-reported sleep quality, and returns your estimated weekly debt in hours alongside a population comparison.
 Because 35% of US adults sleep fewer than 7 hours per night (CDC BRFSS, 2022), a large portion of the population carries meaningful debt without realising it.
-Elevated resting heart rate is another marker of sleep deprivation: compare yours with the resting heart rate calculator.
+Elevated resting heart rate is another marker of sleep deprivation: compare yours with the resting heart rate calculator, while population sleep duration data across age groups is compiled on the health statistics page.

 Can you recover sleep debt?